"We lost Moody’s spare Invisibility Cloak when Sturgis was arrested...." (OP17)

 -- Ron Weasley (DH21)

-An Invisibility Cloak is a magical cloak of silvery grey material that, when worn, makes the covered parts of the wearer invisible.
+Invisibility Cloaks are magical cloaks of silvery grey material that, when worn, makes the covered parts of the wearer invisible.
 Invisibility Cloaks are rare and valuable.

 Invisibility Cloaks can be created in at least three different ways.
 Some are imbued with a Disillusionment Charm, some carry a Bedazzling Hex, and some are woven from Demiguise hair.
 Such cloaks fade over the years until they turn opaque (FB, DH21, TTB).